Brain Reset To Stop Seizures May Need Cycles Of CBD Then THC

 Although this 2009 study was in vitro and done in neuronal cultures, the scientists used sophisticated techniques which revealed these changes at the level of a single cell.
 Their work suggests that over time, using THC-enriched sources as anti-epileptic treatments may become less effective.
 At this point, switching back to CBD may reset the state of sensitization of CB1 back to baseline.

 This cyclical regimen of THC and CBD requires more investigating in clinical studies as an effective anticonvulsant in the treatment of epilepsy.
 Nevertheless, accumulated scientific evidence highlights the importance of desensitization throughout the endocannabinoid system.
-It suggests that switching between CBD and THC periodically may be exactly how to circumvent this system.
+It suggests that switching between CBD and THC periodically may be exactly how to circumvent this system if you’re in need of a brain reset.